MSarhangzadeh/MSarhangzadeh/README.md

 - 📫 How to reach me **m.sarhangnote@gmail.com**

 - ⚡ Fun fact **I hate ML, Deep Learning, LLMs and anything related to AI.
-I only study them to learn mores, so I can hate them even more!**
+I only study them to learn more, so I can hate them even more!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">